shakeel-faiz/FF/09Sep-25/04-cfg-lightwave.md

 ## What is a CFG file?

-CFG is also a a LightWave Configuration File, also known as a "Preferences file".
+CFG is also a **LightWave Configuration File**, also known as a "Preferences file".
 It is a vital component in the world of LightWave 3D.
 LightWave 3D is a versatile software application designed for both modeling and rendering, enabling users to create captivating still images and dynamic animation sequences.

 The purpose of these configuration files is to store a wide range of application-specific settings and options.
 These settings can include preferences related to the software's interface layout, tool behavior, content directories, scripting capabilities, and even licensing information.